momolabo7/portfolio/content/blog/20210428_circle_line_collision.md

 If `$d^2$` < `$r^2$`, then we have a collision!

-## Conclusion
+## Extra: Moving circle vs static circle

-Now that we have this, hopefully we can expend it to deal with other problems such as moving circles against moving circles, which will be covered in another article soon.
+Now that we have this, we can expend this concept to deal with moving circle vs static circle.
+What we have visually is something like the following:

+(image here)

+If we think about it,